danny-byrne/dbyrne-next-countries/README.md

-This is a simple app that calls the public https://restcountries.com/#rest-countries, and displays a list of all the worlds countries with basic statistics.
+This is a simple app that calls the public api https://restcountries.com/, and displays a list of all the worlds countries with basic statistics.
 If you click on a certain country, a modal should pop up with a chart showing the population and area in km/sq.
-Maybe a cool improvement would be to make a call to OpenAI to display some kind of blurb about the country as well.

-Another enhancement that I would make is filtering based on continent, min/max population/area, it could be a useful place to implement useMemo.

-For responsive design Tailwind offers this syntax w-96 md:w-1/2 for specificying Country cell width (see CountryCell component).
+For responsive design Tailwind offers this syntax `w-96 md:w-1/2` for specificying Country cell width (see CountryCell component).

 I have also added a `useMobileView` hook in CountriesContainer, which basically allows me to run a media query in React hook.
 A simple use case I have is changing the background color for the page once the page width decreases below 767 pixels.
 This npm package `react-responsive` was necessary because on a Next.js app, the window object is not available to qeury values from since it is server side rendered.